erwindeg/reactor-examples/validation.md

 Validations Result is ready. time: 2019-06-12T12:52:11.651Z , success: false
 ```

-As you can see, as soon as the failed validation happened, we managed to end the flow and did not wast time waiting for the other validator as the final result is already determined.
+As you can see, as soon as the failed validation happened, we managed to end the flow and did not waste time waiting for the other validator as the final result is already determined.

- **Conclusion**
+##Conclusion
 `project reactor` provides a very powerful API to do parallel and non-blocking way of programming.
 When Running concurrent jobs and determining the first job which meets a specific condition as quickly as possible is easily doable by project reactor out of the box processors while Java 8 Stream API does not succeed.
 you can use this while you have complex business validation for a user's request in enterprise applications.